blackjetrock/psion-org2-assembler/README.md

 Hexadecimal numbers are $XX

 The .WORD directive can have full expressions, but not instruction operands, which can be numbers or labels.

+.lst file has object code, label information and fixup data.